Samsung/mTower/.github/SECURITY.md

 responsible disclosure of information to eliminate vulnerabilities.

 Please report security bugs by emailing the Lead Maintenance Specialist at t.drozdovsky@samsung.com. marked "SECURITY" or create an issue in the repository.
-Our team will confirm your request and within 72 hours will try to prepare recommendations for elimination.
+Our team will confirm your request and within 2 weeks will try to prepare recommendations for elimination.
 Our team will keep you updated on the progress towards the fix until the full announcement of the patch release.
 During this process, the security team may request additional information or guidance.

 ---